 When we address a single Father, Steiner said, we must understand that we are not praying to Jehovah, the god of the Jews.
-According to Steiner, Jehovah (or Javhe) is only one of several collegial gods, the Elohim.
+According to Steiner, Jehovah (or Jahve) is only one of several collegial gods, the Elohim.
 Like many other gods, Jehovah has played a helpful role in our evolution, but we must see him in his context:

 "The highest Ruler of Saturn...appears to us as the Father God, and the highest Ruler of Sun, the Sun-God, as the Christ.
 Similarly the Ruler of the Moon stage of Earth [see 'Old Moon'] appears to us as the Holy Spirit....”

 God the Son

 In Christian belief, Christ is one of the three persons of God.
 Steiner’s conception overlaps this, but it is also extremely different.
-Christ is, in a way, the Son; but more particularly, according to Steiner, He is the Sun God — a god who dwelled on, and ruled over, the Sun.
-Steiner said that Christ, the Sun God, has involved Himself many times in human evolution [see "Events"], and His coming to Earth was foreseen long ago, even while we lived on Atlantis:
+Christ is, in a way, the Son; but more particularly, according to Steiner, Christ is the Sun God — a god who has dwelled on, and ruled over, the Sun.
+Steiner said that the Sun God has involved Himself many times in human evolution [see "Christ Events"], and His coming to Earth was foreseen long ago, even while we lived on Atlantis:

 “With greater of less understanding, Christ was thus pictured by the Christians of the first centuries as the mighty ‘Sun God’. [paragraph break] But throughout Christendom at this time the faculty of instinctive clairvoyance once possessed by men was fading away.
 Then they could no longer see in the sun the great spiritual kingdom at whose centre the Christ once had his abode.”

 The life-spirit is the Buddhi, which I mentioned before.
 Christ "died to the Sun", meaning that he withdrew his spirit from the Sun.
-He, or his body, Jesus, later died on the Earth, and Christ the spirit then merged with the Earth.
+He, or his human embodiment, Jesus, later died on the Earth, and Christ the spirit then merged with the Earth.

 Although Christ took up a unique burden when he chose to incarnate on Earth, he was not the only god to descend in one form or another, according to Steiner.
 [See "Avatars".]
 Good gods have descended to assist us, but evil gods or demons have come down to do us harm.
 So, during the time when Christ walked the Earth in the form of Jesus, the dire forces of the demon Ahriman were also abroad.

 The Holy Spirit

 “[T]he living spirit speaks to us again. [paragraph break] It is no formula devised by human cleverness, the Trinity of God the Father, God the Son, and God the Holy Spirit.
 It is a reality deeply bound up with the whole evolution of the cosmos; and it becomes for us a living, not dead, knowledge when we bring to life within ourselves the Christ Who, as the Risen One, is the bringer of the Holy Spirit.”

 ◊ And, the “individual comprehension of the Christ Impulse is described by Steiner as the gift of the Holy Spirit, the direct reception of which is celebrated at Whitsun.”
 The Christ-Impulse is the spiritual impetus and ability activated in us by Christ.
 The Holy Spirit gives us this impulse as a gift.
 Whitsun or Whitsuntide (or Pentecost) is a celebration of this gift.

 “Through all that is received during catharsis, the student cleanses and purifies the astral body so that it becomes transformed into the Virgin Sophia.
 Moreover, when the Virgin Sophia encounters the cosmic, or universal 'I' which leads to illumination, the student is surrounded by spiritual light ...
-If you prefer, one may say 'overshadowed by the "Holy Spirit," or cosmic, universal 'I.'"
+If you prefer, one may say 'overshadowed by the "Holy Spirit," or cosmic, universal "I."'"